waqarnaik/BatteryAlert/README.md

 4. **Import Task:**
-   - In the right-hand Actions pane, click on "Import Task...".
+   - In the right-hand Actions pane, click on "Import Task...".<br><br>
 ![](Installation-Steps/1.png)
-   - Navigate to the location where you extracted zip and select **"BatteryAlert.xml"** file under **"Installation Steps Folder"** and click "Open."
+   - Navigate to the location where you extracted zip and select **"BatteryAlert.xml"** file under **"Installation Steps Folder"** and click "Open."<br><br>
 ![](Installation-Steps/2.png)

 5. **Save BatteryAlert Task:**
-   - In Task Scheduler, click on "OK".
+   - In Task Scheduler, click on "OK".<br><br>
 ![](Installation-Steps/3.png)
-   - Click on "Task Scheduler Library" you'll see BatterAlert Task has been created in Task scheduler. (if you dont see just click refresh, In the right-hand Actions pane).
+   - Click on "Task Scheduler Library" you'll see BatterAlert Task has been created in Task scheduler. (if you dont see just click refresh, In the right-hand Actions pane).<br><br>
 ![](Installation-Steps/4.png)

 6. **Start BatterAlert Task Manually:**
-   - Right-click on BatterAlert task and Select "Run" to execute the task manually.
+   - Right-click on BatterAlert task and Select "Run" to execute the task manually.<br><br>
 ![](Installation-Steps/5.png)

 ## ✨ Notes